 I’d be wanted.

 In reality, I went to college and everything was… the same.
 The same insecurities and reflection stared back at me no matter what I did.
 Seeing photos of myself out with friends was even worse.
 I wondered why I bothered trying to look good when I really just looked like hot garbage compared with everyone else.

 Being the Best Version of Me

 I know I’ve painted a pretty bleak picture of my life, but in reality I’ve had a great one in spite of how ugly I felt on the outside.
 I’ve traveled and lived in different countries.
 I’ve tackled goals some people can only dream about, like growing my writing career from nothing to having bylines in major national and international publications like The New York Times, Cosmopolitan and The Atlantic.

 But still I felt like none of that mattered because I thought I missed the genetic lottery.
 Compliments “didn’t matter” because anyone giving those kind words was saying only it to be nice, I thought.

 And here’s the really sad part: I’m far from alone.

-A study by the personal care brand Dove found that only 12 percent of women think of themselves as attractive.
+A study by the personal care brand Dove found that only 11 percent of women feel comfortable calling themselves beautiful.
 Even celebrities aren’t immune.